markbrough/IATI-Stats/README.rst

 Introduction
 ------------

 IATI-Stats is a python application for generating JSON stats files from IATI data.
-An example of this outputted JSON can be found at https://github.com/codeforIATI/IATI-Stats/tree/gh-pages
+An example of the outputted JSON can be found at https://github.com/codeforIATI/IATI-Stats-public

 These stats are used to build `Code for IATI Analytics <https://analytics.codeforiati.org/>`_.